Strattera is a brand-name oral capsule prescribed for attention deficit hyperactivity disorder (ADHD). Strattera contains the active drug atomoxetine.

 Breastfeeding.
 It’s not known whether Strattera is safe to take while breastfeeding.
 For more information, see the “Strattera and breastfeeding” section above.

 Taking more than the recommended dosage of Strattera can lead to serious side effects.
-Do not use more Strattera than your doctor recommends.
+Do not take more Strattera than your doctor recommends.
 (For information on the recommended dosages of Strattera, see the “Strattera dosage” section above.)

 Symptoms of an overdose can include: